 Aggregate statistic attributes

-When viewing review statistics, the v1 API provided tallies of the “positive” and “negative” reviews, which were bucketed based on star rating.
+When viewing review statistics, the v1 API provided tallies of the “positive” and “negative” reviews, which were bucketed based on the star rating.

 The v2 API provides tallies of “positive”, “negative”, “neutral” and “mixed” reviews, which are bucked based on the sentiment classification.

-The v2 API endpoints returning reviews can be filtered by a variety of additional attributes, including keyword, country, sentiment, detected language, version and topic.
+The v2 API endpoints returning reviews can be filtered by a variety of additional attributes, including keyword, country, sentiment, detected language, version, and topic.